AntoineAugusti/feature-flags/README.md

 And you can combine things!
 You can give access to a feature for users in the group `dev` or `admin` and for users `1337` and `42` if you want to.

+If you want to know everything about feature flags, check out [this article](http://martinfowler.com/articles/feature-toggles.html).

 ## Getting started
 You can grab this package with the following command:
 ```